uchuhimo/amanda/docs/design.md

 ### Attribute

-**An attribute is a key-value pair that characterizes an entity including an op, an input port, an output port, an edge and a graph.**
+**An attribute is a key-value pair that characterizes an op or a graph.**
 For example, if op `k = g(z)` is a Relu op, it will have an attribute `type`, whose value is `Relu`. it can be represented as follows:

 ```yaml